 To retain customers, you need to build up brand loyalty and manage customer relationships in a better manner.

-But before we get into how you can increase customer retention, you need to know why your customers are leaving you.
+But before we get into how to increase customer retention, you need to know why your customers are leaving you.

 Why are Existing Customers Leaving?